mlopes/marco-lopes.com/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 The first problem I had to deal with, as a newcomer to Haskell, was how to pass the output of the CLI command, which is an IO action, and therefore not pure, into the Dzen function that triggers the OSD.
-The function, `dzenConfig` has the following signature:
+The function, `dzenConfig`, will show a OSD with some text, using a specified configuration, and it has the following signature:

 ```haskell
 dzenConfig :: DzenConfig -> String -> X ()
 ```

 So the type of the first parameter is a `DzenConfig`.
-This should be quite straight forward, as, not surprisingly, most of the Dzen configuration functions return a `DzenConfig`.
+This should be quite straightforward, as, not surprisingly, most of the Dzen configuration functions return a `DzenConfig`.
 I wanted the OSD to show up in the current screen, centered, with a size of 800x30, so that I can show a long...ish single line of text, and to use a font like terminus.
-To sort out this first parameter this was what I've done:
+To sort out this first parameter here's what I've done:

 ```haskell
 import qualified XMonad.Util.Dzen as Dzen